mattisabrat/ProcessedPiCam/README.md

-framerate | desired framerate in Hz rec_length | number of seconds to record stereo | if True, sets up for the stereopi hflip=True, stereo_mode='side-by-side', stereo_decimate=False display | if True, display video stream display_proc | specifies which process should be used to display.
-Either 'camera_reader' or 'file_writer'. timestamp | if True, all frames are timestapmed at aquisition report_Hz | if True, all frames have the current frame rate stamped at aquisition monitor_qs | if True, all frames have all queue lengths stamped at aquisition callback | if True, execute a callback function cb_type | if executing a callback, specifies either the 2 process (='2Proc') or 3 process (='3Proc') workflow blocking | if True, block the main thread after spawning processes write_vid | if True, saves the video stream into tif_path tif_compression | specifies the degress of image compression used by tifffile buffer_length | number of frames to be held in collections.deque frame buffer which is passed to the callback Hz_buffer | number of frames to average over when displaying framerate (report_Hz=True) log_file | if path is provided, write frame log to destination, useful for debugging
+framerate | desired framerate in Hz rec_length | number of seconds to record stereo | if True, sets up for the stereopi hflip=True, stereo_mode='side-by-side', stereo_decimate=False display_proc | specifies which process should be used to display.
+Either 'camera_reader' or 'file_writer'. timestamp | if True, all frames are timestapmed at aquisition report_Hz | if True, all frames have the current frame rate stamped at aquisition monitor_qs | if True, all frames have all queue lengths stamped at aquisition callback | if True, execute a callback function blocking | if True, block the main thread after spawning processes tif_compression | specifies the degress of image compression used by tifffile Hz_buffer | number of frames to average over when displaying framerate (report_Hz=True) latency_log | if specified, write the latency log to path acquisition_log | if specified, writes the acquisition log to path cb_log | if specified, writes the callback log to path

 ### Start recording